volodymyrhudyma/blog/content/blog/global-state-management-using-react-hooks.md

 );
 ```

-Now it is a perfect time to test our changes.
+Now is the perfect time to test our changes.

 ## Step 4: Create UI And Dispatch Actions

-Modify the **App** component to render counter on the screen, a few buttons that will trigger actions and one input that will allow to set a specific value for the counter:
+Modify the **App** component to display a counter on the screen, a few buttons that trigger actions, and an input that allows you to set a specific value for the counter:

 ```javascript
 import React, { useState } from "react";